GoogleChrome/web.dev/src/site/content/en/blog/wix-performance-infra-evolution/index.md

   <figcaption class="w-figcaption">Median Response Sizes</figcaption>
 </figure>

-## Content Delivery Networks
+## Content delivery networks (CDNs)

 ### Dynamic CDN selection

-At Wix, we have always used [CDNs](https://web.dev/content-delivery-networks/) to serve all the JavaScript code and images on user websites.
+At Wix, we have always used [CDNs](/content-delivery-networks/) to serve all the JavaScript code and images on user websites.

 Recently, we integrated with a solution by our DNS provider, to automatically select the best performing CDN according to the client's network and origin.
 This enables us to serve the static files from the best location for each visitor, and avoid availability issues on a certain CDN.

-### Coming Soon… User Domains served by CDNs
+### Coming soon… user domains served by CDNs

-The final piece of the puzzle is serving the last, and most critical part, through a CDN - the HTML from the user domain.
+The final piece of the puzzle is serving the last, and most critical part, through a CDN: the HTML from the user domain.

 As described above, we created our own in-house solution to cache and serve the site-specific